EarthObservationSimulator/instrupy/docs/tests.rst

 Tests
 *******

-Testing is done using the :mod:`unittest` module and :mod:`nose` module.
+Testing is done using the :mod:`unittest` module.
 Use the below command to run all the tests:

 .. code-block:: shell